 18 days from £7,220 pp incl. flights

 Stay in the region's most luxurious accommodation, enjoy excursions including an overnight cruise at Halong Bay, cooking course in Hoi An and traditional Mekong boat trip, amongst other tours on this truly special itinerary.

-Sail the mighty Mekong River to discover riverside monasteries and floating markets linking Ho Chi Minh City's (Saigon) buzzing energy charm with the golden palaces of Phnom Penh before ending with Cambodia’s national treasure and icon, Angkor Wat.
+Sail the mighty Mekong River to discover riverside monasteries and floating markets linking Ho Chi Minh City with the golden palaces of Phnom Penh before ending with Cambodia’s national treasure and icon, Angkor Wat.